jet/equinox/README.md

     - Using a versionable convention-based approach using `Typeshape`'s `UnionContractEncoder` under the covers, providing for serializer-agnostic schema evolution with minimal boilerplate
 - Independent of the stored used, Equinox provides for caching using the .NET `MemoryCache` to minimize roundtrips, latency and bandwidth / request charges costs by maintaining the folded state without any explicit code within the Domain Model
 - Logging is both high performance and pluggable (using [Serilog](https://github.com/serilog/serilog) to your hosting context (we feed log info to  Splunk atm and feed metrics embedded in the LogEvent Properties to Prometheus; see relevant tests for examples)
-- Compaction support: Command processing and/or snapshot managemnt can by optimized by employing in-stream 'compaction' events in service of the following ends:
+- (Azure CosmosDb-specific, WIP) Snapshotting support: Command processing can by optimized by employing a snapshot document which maintains a) (optionally) a rendition of the folded state b) (optionally) batches of events to fold into the state in a
 	- no additional roundtrips to the store needed at either the Load or Sync points in the flow
+	- when coupled with ther cache, a typical read is a point read with an etag, costing 1 RU
+	- A snapshot isa Document, but not an Event
+	- snapshot events can safely be deleted; they'll get regenerated in the course of normal processing
+	- A given snapshot will typically only contain a single version of the snapshot
+- (Mainly for EventStore) Compaction support: Command processing can by optimized by employing in-stream 'compaction' events in service of the following ends:
+	- no additional roundtrips to the store needed at either the Load or Sync points in the flow
-	- support, (via the `UnionCodec`) for the maintenance of multiple co-existing snapshot schemas in a given stream (A snapshot isa Event)
+	- support, (via `UnionContractEncoder`) for the maintenance of multiple co-existing snapshot schemas in a given stream (A snapshot isa Event)
-	- compaction events typically do not get deleted in EventStore
+	- compaction events typically do not get deleted in EventStore, but pruning can make sense in CosmosDb
 - Extracted from working software; currently used for all data storage within Jet's API gateway and Cart processing.
 - Significant test coverage for core facilities, and per Storage system.